zxfsheep/ML-random-ideas/README.md

 ## Machine learning random ideas

 Place to drop new ideas that I came up with while practicing data science and machine learning.
+Some of them are linked to Jupyter notebooks with more details and implementation.

 [My Index page for all repositories.](https://github.com/zxfsheep/Index/blob/master/README.md)